Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

         Response SetDog(RequestContent requestBody, RequestOptions options = default);
 ```

-This document will be a quickstart in using SDK Clients that expose 'protocol methods'.
+This document will be a general quickstart in using SDK Clients that expose 'protocol methods'.

 ## Usage

-The basic structure of calls with clients remain the same if they use protocol methods or methods with models:
+The basic structure of calls with clients remain the same if they use protocol methods or standard model methods:

 1. [Initialize your client](#1-initialize-your-client "Initialize Your Client")
 2. [Create a request](#2-create-a-request "Create a Request")